Tango Practica

 Samuel Beckett

-Give those tips a try next time you’re on your local Tango Practica (In Munich POP UP!
-PRKTK).
-Come back to this post whenever you need to refresh your practising method.
+Give those tips a try next time you’re on your local Tango Practica (In Munich check the Brezel Practica)

 Previous post Next post